attestate/kiwistand/docs/readme.md

 # Installation & Usage

-**Note**: We're using sphinx-multiversion and so only commited changes will alter the output of `make html`!
+**Note**: We're using sphinx-multiversion and so only committed changes will alter the output of `make html`!

 ```bash